VoyagerX21/flask-commands/README.md

 Flask-Commands bundles a few opinionated conveniences:

-- `flask new` bootstraps a ready-to-run Flask project with virtualenv, dotenv, Tailwind wiring, and optional SQLite + migrations.
+- `flask new` bootstraps a ready-to-run Flask project with virtualenv, dotenv, Tailwind wiring, and optional SQLite + migrations (prompted unless you pass `--db/--no-db`).
-- `flask make:view` generates HTML views and can optionally add controllers, routes/blueprints, and SQLAlchemy models to match.
+- `flask make:view` generates HTML views and can optionally add controllers, routes/blueprints, and SQLAlchemy models.

+All generated code is plain Flask with no hidden runtime layers; every file is created on disk.
 The goal is to remove the repetitive setup work while keeping everything local and transparent.

 ## Installation